 Only use the edition number if it is not the first edition.
-Use the abbreviation edn eg. 4th edn, 2nd rev. edn if the edition is a revised edition (Pears and Shields, 2019).
+Use the abbreviation edn eg. 4th edn, 2nd rev. edn if the edition is a revised edition.

-After the URL include an access date (Accessed: 02 April 2020).
-If using a (doi) there is no need for an access date.
-In the reference list doi: is in lower case (Pears and Shields, 2022).
+After the URL include an access date (Accessed: 02 April 2020) unless there is a (doi) in which case there is no need for an access date.
+In the reference list doi: is in lower case (Pears and Shields, 2019).